muggy8/improbable/from-me-to-me/Inesqadm.md

 "Eh... what?"

-For the third time, the person out side knocked on the door and this time, he also said something along side the knocking.
+For the third time, the person out side knocked on the door and this time, she also said something along side the knocking.

 "Um?
 Can I speak with Master Mikay?" the person outside asked.